 Memories that make us shudder

 I used to shudder when I remembered an incident from junior school.
 A group of us in the science lab had accidentally broken a mercury thermometer.
-We really enjoyed playing with the mercury.
+We enjoyed playing with the mercury.
 It was fascinating to see how it ran around on the desk and our hands, not quite liquid and not solid either.
 We had no idea how toxic mercury is to our bodies!

 For many years, whenever something triggered that memory I would go right back to feeling really horrible again, I went back to being that child again.

 In life, these things happen to us periodically.
 It can be something big and truly horrible or as seemingly trivial as this but it gets under our skin and stored as something that we don’t want to go anywhere near.
-The more of these we can clear away so we can trawl through our memories without getting hooked in to them the better.
+The more of these we can clear away so we can trawl through our memories without getting hooked into them the better.

-Techniques to wipe out the ‘shudder’
+Techniques to wipe out the ‘shudder.’

 NLP – Neuro Linguistic Programming

-We were told in our minds to
+We were told to focus on the following steps:

 - Run the scene backwards.